Torit County: Overview

-The town of Torit is the headquarters of Torit County, one of the eleven counties which make up Torit State.
-Torit is also the capital of Torit State, one of the twenty-eight states which constitute the Republic of South Sudan.
+The town of Torit, the capital of Eastern Equatoria, is also the headquarters of Torit County, one of the eight counties which make up Eastern Equatoria.
 The Imatong Mountains lie partly in the southern part of Torit County.
 In April 2016, the county was divided into 3 counties, with 2 new counties of Torit East and Torit West being carved out of the county.

 History

 Torit County was formed in 1934 by the merging of the districts of Teretenya and Opari.
 Opari was the district administrative headquarters for the regions inhabited by the Lotuko (Otuho), Madi and Acholi ethnic groups.
 Torit county was adversely affected by both the Second Sudanese Civil War and by the activities of the Lord's Resistance Army.
 As late as 2006, a significant portion of its population was still internally displaced within South Sudan.

 Population

 The 2008 Sudanese census estimated the population of Torit County at approximately 99,740 Although these results were disputed by the South Sudanese authorities, they are the only recent figures available and form a basis on which newer studies can be based.

 In April 2016, the state was divided into 3 counties with 2 new counties called Torit East and Torit West being carved out of it.